 1. Everyone has something to teach, and everyone has something to learn.

-Child life specialists at all stages of their career can benefit from being mentored, and child life specialists with different amounts & types of experiences have the ability to mentor effectively.
+Child life specialists at all stages of their career can benefit from being mentored, and child life specialists with different amounts & types of experiences have the ability to mentor effectively, regardless of shared experiences or expertise.
 The ideal mentor/mentee relationship is reciprocal, with both individuals learning through the partnership.

 2. Every child life specialist is a leader.

 Whether working in a clinical, academic, or formal leadership role, every child life specialist has opportunities to impact positive change.
 By developing their leadership skills, child life specialists both enhance their efficacy in their current roles and prepare themselves for future career prospects.
 Therefore, the ACLP mentor program includes webinar content with a leadership development focus.

 The ACLP Mentor Program will run from January through June, 2020.
 Mentees will work with their mentors to determine what is desired out of the mentorship program, and mentors & mentees will communicate on a regular basis throughout the six months.
 All participants will also attend monthly webinars about leadership development topics, with a focus on leadership development of child life professionals in all areas of practice.